yuriajala/resume/README.md

 # Yuri Ajala Da Costa
 *Electrical Engineer with M.Sc. in Signal Processing & Medical Image    |    Contact: yuri.ajala@gmail.com*

 Passion for understanding how things work – Do you have to model and simulate a complex system?
-Are your datasets giving you a headache to make sense of them?
+Are your datasets giving you a headache?
 Let me help you with that.
 <!--
 ## Research Experience
 - fit: oil, fat and meat analysis using low field nmr